 2017 – present Michèle Betty

 Contrast was published by the South African Literary Journal, a proprietary company limited by Guarantee.
 New Contrast was set up In 1989, and was also published by the SALJ.
 Following the 2008 Companies Act, the South African Literary Journal was set up as a Not for Profit Company without Members.
-At present, there are five Directors; Michael King, Meg Vandermerwe, Keith Gottschalk, and Donald Parenzee.
+At present, there are four directors; Keith Gottschalk (Chair), Wamuwi Mboa, Colleen Higgs, Archie Swanson.